(Updated 14. September 2022)

 Conclusion: Dogecoin has performed best, but XRP might win in the end

-Dogecoin has outperformed XRP with a factor of 25x in the last 1.5 years.
+Dogecoin has outperformed XRP with a factor of 40x in the previous bull market.
 However, XRP has a fundamentally stronger case than the meme coin.
-This fundament might be enough to kickstart a new rally as we saw in 2016 and 2017 of XRP, sending it into the tens of dollars range.
+This fundament might be enough to kickstart a new rally as we saw in 2016 and 2017 of XRP, sending it into the double-digit range.

 Do You Invest In Crypto?